What Is a Pip in Forex? Using Pips

 Let's say that you opened your position at 1.16650, and you bought one contract.
 This is equivalent to buying 100,000 EUR.
 Notionally, you are selling dollars to purchase Euros.
 The value of the dollars that you are notionally selling is naturally dictated by the exchange rate.

-Base and quote currency example - Disclaimer: Graphics for financial instruments in this article are for illustrative purposes and does not constitute trading advice or a solicitation to buy or sell any financial instrument provided by Admirals (CFDs, ETFs, Shares).
+Base and quote currency example - Disclaimer: Graphics for financial instruments in this article are for illustrative purposes and does not constitute trading advice or a solicitation to buy or sell any financial instrument provided by Admiral Markets (CFDs, ETFs, Shares).
 Past performance is not necessarily an indication of future performance.

 For example: